© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lyonshall Castle is a scheduled monument protected by Historic England under reference 1001720.
 View the official record →

-Lyonshall Castle is a motte-and-bailey fortification situated in Herefordshire, dating to the Norman period following the conquest of 1066.
+Lyonshall Castle is a motte-and-bailey fortification located in Herefordshire, England, dating to the Norman period, likely constructed in the late eleventh or early twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001720.

 Lyonshall Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001720.